 Common species of plants that you will see include river red-gums, black box eucalypts and mallee-eucalypts, river coobah, emu bush, showy daisies, Darling lilies, ruby saltbush and many more.

-We do feed or handle animals on our tours and we do not encourage our guests to do so while on tour.
+We do not feed or handle animals on our tours and we do not encourage our guests to do so while on tour.

 Can you cater to special dietary requirements?

 We cater for special dietary requirements — we just need to know in advance.
 Your guides prepare nourishing three-course meals each night that showcase local produce paired with local wines.
 A range of beverages are available including juice, cordial, beer and wine, tea and coffee.
 We also provide milk (dairy) and almond milk (non-dairy).

 Canoeing will typically be in a double canoe so that you can share the paddling.
 The agility to get in and out of the canoe is important and our guides will assist you to get started if you are a novice.

 A 5 km walk is considered easy on flat terrain, and there is a gentle ascent and descent up and down the river cliffs.

 Our walking pace is designed to allow you to enjoy the diverse river landscapes, wildlife and the people you are walking with.
 There’s plenty of time to take photos and savour the view.

 All other activities will involve your guides transferring you to spectacular locations in a minibus, pontoon cruiser or the houseboat.

 The cruiser is a comfortable 12 seater “open air” pontoon style boat.
 It is a stable, secure and quiet craft, navigated expertly by your guide along the mighty Murray River.
 The pontoon boat transfers you to and from your daily adventures and is a great way to see wildlife along the river, its backwaters, and creeks.